-A warm and comforting creamy bowl of spicy curry lentils packed with the added nutrition of sweet potatoes and carrots.
+A warm and comforting creamy bowl of coconut lentil curry, this Thai lentil curry is packed with nutritious veggies and gentle spice!

 - 2 tbsp coconut oil